Editor's Choice Shaders Unchained: Writing Powerful Shaders for Every Platform

 Community Discussions

-I'm new to exploring Reading goals for next year and would appreciate any advice or recommendations from more experienced readers.
+I'm new to exploring What's your favorite book of the year? and would appreciate any advice or recommendations from more experienced readers.

 During the winter months, I tend to gravitate toward books that explore this theme in depth.
 There's something about the season that makes it particularly relevant.